systematic-magic/aop/editorials.rst

 11. Tables
 ----------

 There can be just one table in the Editorial/News paper.
-If you see more than 2 tables, please check with Priduction Team.
+If you see more than 2 tables, please check with Production Team.

 12.1.
 Check that table font size is large enough to read.